KushKhatri17/LeagueStatsBot/README.md

 Firstly, to use the bot clone this repo and edit the values in the `config.json` file to change the values to your API keys.
 The `.gitignore` file includes `config.json` and it should be kept in there if you decide to upload your repo to github or other public site.
 I recommned following the guide provided by discord.js at, https://discordjs.guide/preparations/setting-up-a-bot-application.html to get started with the bot.

+Once the bot is in your discord server, use `node deploy-command.js` and then `node bot.js` to bring the bot online.
+Once the `bot.js` stops executing, the bot will go offline.
+If you add a new command or edit a command, you will need to call `node deploy-command.js` before `bot.js` to get the commands to show up discord.

 The bot currently uses data from patch 12.7.1 to get all the champion information.
 In the future you might need to update the `champion` folder and the `champion.json` file depending on the latest version released by Riot.
 You can check the lastet version at, https://developer.riotgames.com/docs/lol#data-dragon_champions and download the